charliemacquarie/sevenandahalf/README.md

 ```

 ## Initial setup for the app
-## Create a virtual environment in which to install the app:
+Create a virtual environment in which to install the app.
 Do this inside /usr/local/www/, creating the www directory if it does not exist already.
 Note that you may have to `sudo` to perform this command.
+> bash:
 ```
 python3 -m venv venv
 ```

-### Make your user the owner of the virtual environment to allow you to perform the later commands
+Make your user the owner of the virtual environment to allow you to perform the later commands.
+> bash:
 ```
 sudo chownsudo chown $USER:$USER -R venv/
 ```